How to Optimize Your Job Description and Attract Applicants

 Text

-- Use sub-headers.
-These will make it easier for users to scan your listing and identify the information most of use to them.
+• Use sub-headers to make it easier for users to quickly scan your listing and identify the information most of use to them.

 Style

-- Consider your audience and make sure you’re using language that is inviting and understandable to those who may not yet know your organization inside and out
+• Consider your audience and make sure you’re using language that is inviting and accessible to those who may not yet be familiar with your organization.

-- Aim to use the focused keyword of the listing and relevant phrases to the keyword in the headers.
-This will help search engines to find your listing when someone searches for a particular word/phrase.
+• Aim to use the focused keyword of the listing and related phrases in the headers.
+This will help search engines find your listing when someone searches for a particular word/phrase.

 Editorial

-- Contract whenever it isn’t confusing (careful with homonyms, e.g. it’s/its or their/there/they’re)
+• Use sentence-case headers.
+Contract whenever it isn’t confusing (but be careful with homonyms, e.g. it’s/its or their/there/they’re).